sabryyoussef/cybrosys_school/README.rst

 Testing
 =======

-For run the module tests, with the following command:
+To run the module tests, use the following command:

 ::